excitedlord/msela-forgery-screening/README.md

 ## Overview

 This repository contains the exact code, split files, and prediction outputs used to produce all results in the IEEE PRAI 2026 paper.
-Every reported metric can be independently verified from the committed artifacts.
+The committed prediction files verify the headline internal and external metrics.

 **Primary results on CASIA v2.0 (JPEG-only, format-controlled):**
-- AUC = 0.990 (stratified 5-fold CV, 95% CI: 0.988–0.991)
+- AUC = 0.991 (stratified 5-fold CV, 95% CI: 0.990–0.992)
-- AUC = 0.976 (source-component-aware grouped 5-fold CV)
+- AUC = 0.974 (source-component-aware grouped 5-fold CV)
 - 405 interpretable features, CPU-only, ~0.4s/image

 ## Repository Structure